attilammagyar/ai-cat/README.md

     * and [xAI (Grok)](https://x.ai/).

- * The **replace mode** (`ai-cat.py replace`) can be used for implementing a simple and crude AI code completion in Vim or any scriptable text editor:
+ * The **replace mode** (`ai-cat.py replace`) can be used for implementing a simple and crude AI-aided code editing in Vim or any scriptable text editor:

     * the lines that are supplied over the standard input are sent to the AI,